 This FAQ is created to answer frequently asked questions about COVID-19.
 We will update this document regularly based on new questions that will arise.
 Newly added questions will be highlighted.

-Please feel free to also reference our Inpatient Staff Support FAQ.
+Please feel free to also reference our Inpatient Staff Support FAQ and our Recovery planning decisions document.